Filter by: Content type: ALL Problems Articles Games Stage: All Stage 1&2 Stage 2&3 Stage 3&4 Stage 4&5 Challenge level:

 "Ip dip sky blue!
 Who's 'it'?
 It's you!"
 Where would you position yourself so that you are 'it' if there are two players?
 Three players ...?

-There are a number of coins on a table.
-One quarter of the coins show heads.
-If I turn over 2 coins, then one third show heads.
-How many coins are there altogether?
+One quarter of these coins are heads but when I turn over two coins, one third are heads.
+How many coins are there?

 Is it possible to draw a 5-pointed star without taking your pencil off the paper?
 Is it possible to draw a 6-pointed star in the same way without taking your pen off?